 Phone: (240) 612-6661, DSN 612-6661

 (4) The contracting officer must send any communication to the GAO through AF/JACQ with a courtesy copy to SAF/AQC and to the SCO focal point.
 Forward any inquiry received from an attorney representing a protestor or interested party to AF/JACQ.

-(5) The focal point is the designated SCO who receives communication from SAF/AQC concerning protests against Air Force solicitations or awards.
+(5) The focal point is designated by the SCO who receives communication from SAF/AQC or AF/JACQ concerning protests against Department of the Air Force solicitations or awards.

 (b) Actions upon Receipt of Protest

 (1) SAF/AQC will notify the contracting activity when a protest has been filed with the GAO.
 The contracting activity must immediately notify its supporting legal office/local attorney who provides contract law advice.